 While some drivers are taking advantage of the fracking windfall, some threats and obstacles maintaining successful driver capacity are pervasive and others are changing.

 Ultra Large Container Vessels

-One of the latest challenges comes in the form of the larger container ships.
+One of the latest challenges comes in the form of larger container ships.
 The inconsistent dray work caused by less frequent sailings uncertainty and irregularity into every aspect of the supply chain, including dray drivers’ schedules.
 At Excargo, we’ve experienced this challenge firsthand, trying to hold on to our drivers during these peaks and valleys in the supply chain by diversifying services.

 Seize the Dray

 Dray provides the lifestyle so many safety-minded, family-oriented drivers prefer.
 Excargo is seeking to diversify with domestic and other freight services to add work for drivers in between vessels.
 To maintain driver capacity, we must work together with customers to continue to make it make sense for these driving professionals.
-Eliminating wasted time at customer docks so drivers can have productive, efficient days, and maximum their revenue is key to the success of the entire supply chain.
+Eliminating wasted time at customer docks so drivers can have productive, efficient days, and maximize their revenue is key to the success of the entire supply chain.
 Waiting is neither profitable nor fun.
 Steady, consistent workflow benefits us all.

 Excargo delivers a customized transportation service for companies at the Port of Houston and area rail terminals.
 We’re a carrier with specialized experience handling time-sensitive, high-value loads.